Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - Special: Interrupt, Abort
  - Speed: 12
  - Seal Speed: 12
- - Requires: 10+NDB*2 gallons of water
+ - Requires: 10 + NDB*2 gallons of water

 Effects: If using Suijinheki as an interrupt: Make an accuracy roll against an incoming attack, with a bonus of half your ninjutsu damage bonus or this technique's final, modified Speed, whichever is lower.
 Once Suijinheki has been deployed, it lasts for your NDB in IC (whether your defense succeeded or failed), stopping any other incoming attacks automatically without having to roll.
 Anytime after the initial attack, you may Abort this technique, which is necessary if you need to move or attack through it.
 This technique protects you from any Katon up to A-rank, Doton up to C-rank, and all other techniques (including taijutsu) up to B-rank, and uses up a number of gallons equal to twice the rank of the technique it's first used against, plus 2 gallons per IC it's deployed, which are removed from the battlefield thereafter (basic attacks, however, do not have any gallons of water lost in this way).
 If the full gallons of water used in the technique are destroyed by it preventing attacks, it is automatically aborted early.

 #### --( Bakusui Shouha - Exploding Water Shockwave )--
 The user creates an enormous amount of water by spewing it from their mouth, flooding the battlefield and potentially crushing foes in its path.
 Best of all, they get to look awesome while doing it!
 The wave rises up from beneath the user, and they can 'ride' it to its destination.

- - Chakra: 18 + X
+ - Chakra: 30
- - Damage: Xd12 + X * 8
+ - Damage: 15d12 + 45
- - Area: 10 + X * 2
+ - Area: Half the number of gallons created
- - Speed: 16
+ - Speed: 16, cannot be reduced below 12
- - Seal Speed: 26
+ - Seal Speed: 30
- - Status: Stun X
+ - Status: Stun 8
+ - Special: Can not be dodged.
  - Tags: Area of Effect, Blunt, Projectile

-Effects: Adds X * 4 gallons of water to the battlefield.
-X has a maximum of your Chakra Control ranks.
-You may move a number of yards equal to the final Speed of this attack toward your opponent (in place of your normal attack-move distance), unhindered by anything which would normally slow (but not prevent) you from moving.
-Anyone other than yourself within the area must defend against this technique.
+Effects: This adds 40 + (NDB * 4) gallons of water to the battlefield every time it is used.
+When performing this technique, you may move a number of yards equal to its final Speed, in any direction.
+The Area itself is centered on where you start your movement.

 #### --( Benzaiten no Jutsu - River Goddess Technique )--
 Named after the deity who supposedly watches over a major river, this technique coats the user's body with a thin layer of chakra-infused water.
 It offers no real protection from impacts or weapons, but can be an effective supplement to one's defenses against heat and other unpleasantness.